 Undoubtedly, you are looking for many things in a pediatric cardiology training program.
 Your most important goals likely include maximizing your clinical skills, research skills, and knowledge about children with heart disease so that you may comfortably

-Children's Hospital of Michigan is a large, academic urban hospital with an excellent reputation for patient care and a rapidly expanding research reputation within a university medical center that offers you these opportunities.
+Children's Hospital of Michigan is a large, academic urban hospital with an excellent reputation for both patient care and a rapidly expanding research reputation within a university medical center that offers you these opportunities.
 Here, fellows are

-The faculty in the division of cardiology at Children's Hospital of Michigan and Wayne State University School of Medicine are dedicated to the instruction and guidance of our fellows.
+The faculty in the division of cardiology at Children's Hospital of Michigan and Central Michigan University School of Medicine are dedicated to the instruction and guidance of our fellows.
 We know that in three short years you will be joining us in the

 echo and stress equipment.
-The Children's Hospital of Michigan is located in the heat of a large urban area offering the fellows exposure to the whole gamut of congenital and acquired heart disease.
+The Children's Hospital of Michigan is located in the heart of a large urban area offering the fellows exposure to the whole gamut of congenital and acquired heart disease.

 The curriculum is designed to provide a maximum exposure to develop clinical skills and at the same time train the fellows in research skills which will enable them to complete successfully for academic pediatric cardiology positions.
 Thus, the first

-We individualize the subsequent years to each individual's desire and skill, but in general the 2nd year fellow spends two blocks on the cath and echo service, one block on inpatient service, one on the cardiovascular surgery/cardiac critical care
+We individualize the subsequent years to each individual's desires and skills, but in general the 2nd year fellow spends two blocks on the cath and echo service, two blocks on inpatient service, one on the cardiovascular surgery/cardiac critical care

 In addition, there is a hospital wide weekly Fellowship Research and Education Seminar which concentrates on areas common to all fellowships such as statistics, grant and scientific writing skills, and medical ethics.
 This also serves as a forum for